 PAUL STARR:The telegraph actually illustrates the American dilemma, the problems that we've run into through our history and communications, because initially we've had a highly competitive telegraph industry with dozens of different firms, but it took only about 20 years for the industry to fall under the control of the Western Union Company, which was actually the first national monopoly of any kind in the United States.
 And we were totally unprepared for it.
 We had no anti-trust law.
 We had no principle to deal with this new phenomenon of concentrated private power.
 And the monopoly of Western Union was especially dangerous because Western Union had a partnership with the Associated Press, which was controlled by a small number of newspapers--

 BROOKE GLADSTONE: And was America's first monopoly news service.

 PAUL STARR:Right.
 And so, together, they monopolized the distribution of national news, and they were in a position, really, to alter the understanding that Americans had of what was happening politically, and I think in the case of the 1876 election, I try to show that that monopoly helped throw the election in one direction rather than another.

 BROOKE GLADSTONE: So the development of the telegraph could be seen as an early object lesson in the perils of media consolidation.

-PAUL STARR: Well, I think the worries that Western Union provoked in the nineteenth century, the worries that the early radio networks provoked during the 1930's are worth recalling partly because we face those same issues today.
-And one of the things that I think is so valuable about the American tradition, here going back to the founding of our country, was a preference for a more decentralized system of communication that provided a tremendous amount of opportunity for new voices to be heard.
+PAUL STARR: Well, I think the worries that Western Union provoked in the 19th Century, the worries that the early radio networks provoked during the 1930s are worth recalling partly because we face those same issues today, and one of the things that I think is so valuable about the American tradition, here, going back to the founding of our country, was a preference for a more decentralized system of communication that provided a tremendous amount of opportunity for new voices to be heard.